 When you don’t have enough money, don’t pay enough, or miss payments all together; you could end up owing “back taxes.”
-If you keep failing to pay at the right time, you can end up with tax debt that the Internal Revenue Service (IRS) can attempt to collect from you.
+If you are not able to pay at the right time, you can end up with tax debt that the Internal Revenue Service (IRS) can attempt to collect from you.
 While you may feel like you really messed up, don’t be too tough on yourself.
 According to the 2018 IRS Data Book, you are just one of more than 14 million American taxpayers who owe back taxes.
-But while you’re not an anomaly, it is still very important that you take the situation seriously.
+But while you’re not an anomaly, it is still very important that you take the situation seriously

 Before you can go about doing anything else, it’s first important that you know whether or not you owe back taxes.
 There are four different ways in which you can find whether or not you owe the IRS any money.
 They include the following methods of contact:

 - Online – you can use the online tool

 - By phone – you can call the IRS at 800-829-1040, from Monday through Friday 7 a.m. to 7 p.m. local time

 - In-person – you can go to the nearest IRS office